4 Mountain Medicinals in the Wasatch

 PREPARATION

-• Needle tea
+• Needle tea or vinegar

 • Resin salve